w3f/polkadot-wiki/docs/learn/how-to/create-proxy-account.md

 * * *

-Check out this video from the Tech Ed team, which explains proxy accounts in more detail:
+Check out this video, which explains proxy accounts in more detail:

 [What are Proxy Accounts on Polkadot Network?](https://www.youtube.com/watch?v=1tcygkq52tU)